leogaudin/matrix/README.md

 >
 > Maximum space complexity : $O(n)$

-The cosine of the angle between two vectors is the dot product of the two vectors divided by the product of their norms.
+The cosine of the angle between two vectors is **their dot product, divided by the product of their norms**.
 Simple.

 As the subject says, *"use the functions you wrote during the two previous exercises"*.